ckevar/surround/README.md

 $ make CFLAGS=-DMEASURE_LATENCY
 `

-When launch _bin/main_, it will create a _latency_micros.dat_ file with the average time spend for a certain number of samples read by alsa.
+When launch _bin/main_, it will create a _latency_micros.dat_ file with the average spent time for a certain number of samples read by alsa.